ErezMatt/Nuclei-Segmentation/README.md

 Nucleus segmentation in histopathological images using deep learning methods.

 ## Overview
 This project focuses on segmenting nuclei in histopathological images using deep learning techniques.
-It implements and evaluates **U-Net, ResUNet, and LinkNet-34** models on the **MoNuSeg dataset** and compare their  performance.
+It implements and evaluates **U-Net, ResUNet, LinkNet-34 and U-Net + Vision Transformer (ViT)** models on the **MoNuSeg dataset** and compare their  performance.
+It was based on a paper [Deep Learning-Based Cellular Nuclei Segmentation Using Transformer Model](https://link.springer.com/chapter/10.1007/978-3-031-70421-5_18), but created in pytorch, with different parameters, and hyperparameters.

 ## Dataset
 The [**MoNuSeg dataset**](https://monuseg.grand-challenge.org/Data) is used for training and evaluation.
 It consists of histopathological images with nuclei masks.